simon437/tagesschau/README.md

 ## Tagesschau Downloader

-This open source tool provides a simple way to download and play the latest Tagesschau broadcast on your local media player, via a command-line interface (CLI).
+This tool provides a simple way to download and play the latest Tagesschau broadcast on your local media player, via a command-line interface (CLI).